Mastercard/xmlsignverify-core-java/docs/MessageSigningFlow.md

     -   URI="" in reference for Document node
     -   No URI in reference node for AppHdr node
     -   URI="#Id" in reference node for KeyInfo node
-* The apache santuario library used doesn't have the required resolvers for reference nodes with URI="" and no URI attribute, so the developers need to provide and register the appropriate resolver implementation.
-Refer to appendix for more information.
+* The XMLSignature implementation used by this library doesn't have the required resolvers for reference nodes with URI="" and no URI attribute, so the appropriate resolver have been added.

 Example Output XML node
 ```xml